shubham-shetty/ml589/Assignment_6/ReadMe.md

 # Assignment 6: Unsupervised Learning

+In this assignment, we implement two simple versions of lossy image compression— one based on PCA, and the other on K-means.